TheInkedEngineer/theinkedengineer.com/articles/how-not-to-recruit-software-engineers.md

 ## TL;DR

 - Customize your initial message
-- Tell us information about the job, if possibile the company too.
+- Tell us information about the job, if possible the company too.
 - Don’t ask for a curriculum on LinkedIn.
 - Actually read our curriculum when you ask for it.
 - Do not ask us how much we are currently getting paid.
 For sure not before assessing our skills.